Sohi-dev/Hungrily_Hackathon/docs/DESCRIPTION.md

 Lastly we wanna conclude saying this approach will really help us resolving the hunger problems which is prevailing all over the globe.This connects many poor people together with the resources and helps them to get the food that they need.The approach can be further explained with the concept of DTN in future days wherein we can implement this technology like whenever a volunteer is found within 2km region of the user the virtual map of the user gets automatically shared with the volunteer and a connection is made out of it.Thus this concept can solve a emerging problem .

 ### Results
+We have a web application which is actively taking in responses from the user(the person in need)on the other window the volunteer gets there user friendly interface for accepting or rejecting the request made by the user.In the whole process for micro management the precise location of the user is provided to the volunteer but whenn we move forward to macro management we can used the concept of DTN and integrate virtual maps so that the volunteer and user can get connected with paths.